rust-lang/rust/text/0000-rust-lang-crates.md

 - The crates should also be published on crates.io, and should somehow be *badged*.
 But the design of a badging/curation system for crates.io is out of scope for this RFC.

+## Plan for existing crates

+There are already a number of non-`std` crates in rust-lang.
+Below, we give the full list along with recommended actions:

+### Unsure

+- fourcc
+- getopts
+- glob
+- hexfloat
+- rlibc
+- rustc-serialize
+- semver
+- tempdir
+- term
+- threadpool
+- time
+- uuid

+### Move to rust-lang-nursery

+- rand
+- regex
+- libc
+- bitflags
+- log

+### Move to rust-lang-deprecated

+- url
+- num

 # Drawbacks